IkigaiLabsETH/gpt4-playground/README.md

 **This project is still in development!
 Contributions are very much appreciated!**

-If you would like to contribute to this project, please feel free to open a pull request or an issue, I hashed this project out in a few hours so there are bound to be some bugs!
+If you would like to contribute to this project, please feel free to open a pull request or an issue!